 How do I apply?

 Enrollment in the Litigation Lab is limited to maximize each participant’s opportunity to learn.
 The Career Center will prioritize applicants whose summer plans and finances have been impacted by COVID-19.
-To apply, please complete the Litigation Lab Application Form, and email your resume and a statement of interest to our Career Center Manager Melissa Panter at email@example.com.
+To apply, please complete the Litigation Lab Application Form, and email your resume and a cover letter addressing your interest in the program and how it aligns with your career goals to our Career Center Manager Melissa Panter at email@example.com.

 Please email Lorelei Craig at firstname.lastname@example.org.